 Purpose of guided meditation for pain

 The purpose of guided meditation for pain are the various techniques used to adopt a curious mind to explore and investigate the pain.
-You will have to go into a deeper state of mind, and it may sound fictional to you, but eventually it would come to your senses of beginning to unwind the pain.
-Most people who experience pain, the first thing they do is try to push it away, wanting to end, resisting the feeling, feeling annoyed or upset.
+You will have to go into a deeper state of mind, and it may sound fictional to you, but eventually, it will come to your senses of begin to unwind from the pain.
+For most people who experience pain, the first thing they do is try to push it away, wanting to end, resisting the feeling, and feeling annoyed or upset.
 I’m sure everyone can agree to that because I have felt the same whenever I have had back pain.
 Meditation allows you to take a step back, no matter how long the pain lasts.
 Whether the pain is mild or excruciating, meditation can help change your relationship with pain.

 Pain can lead to a lot of emotional behavioral changes such as anger and create things you wish you never did.
-Usually, in cases like these you need to know that the pain has already controlled your mind into changing your emotions and behavior.
+Usually, in cases like these, you need to know that the pain has already controlled your mind into changing your emotions and behavior.
 Yes, it is crazy but that’s how the factual human mind works.
-The more emotions and the thoughts of pushing pain away can create more pain to yourself.
+More emotions and the thoughts of pushing pain away can create more pain to yourself.

 Meditation is not easy.
 It can be difficult at first to meet all expectations.
-There are different types of meditations for sleep, anxiety, awareness and much more.
+There are different types of meditations for sleep, anxiety, awareness, and much more.
 The meditation that I will be discussing primarily is for pain.
-The first expectation of guided mediation for pain is that you need understand it is free and anyone can do it at anytime, anywhere.
-We are going to learn how to mediate without any goal in mind and better understand where the pain is concentrated.
+The first expectation of guided meditation for pain is that you need understand it is free and anyone can do it at any time, anywhere.
+We are going to learn how to meditate without any goal in mind and better understand where the pain is concentrated.
 By using the CareClinic app we can track our daily process, control pain management, mood levels, and much more.
 Over time, with patience and practice, your mindset of pain will change naturally!

 What evidence do we have on meditation for pain relief?